 While you want clients to see great, high-resolution examples of your work, the size of each image and the number of images on a page will affect that page's load time.
 To avoid issues, we recommend formatting your images for display on the web and limiting the number of images per page.
 If you have a large photo set, it can help to divide this between multiple pages.
 This ensures that your photos not only look great, but load quickly, even on mobile devices.

 It can be helpful to design your site with the goal of booking new clients.
-The features below make it easy for anyone who likes your work to reach out, ask a question, or sign up for a service.
+The features below make it easy for anyone who likes your work to contact you or sign up for a service.